MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Customer Clearance:**

+     - In this stage, Waiting for Customer Clerance, once clearance is completed by Customer then it will send for ARCO Clearance stage.

      -   In Case and Task Management, Retirement Process will move to Customer Confirmation stage, Customer or User will Approve from Case Management, Once Approved in Case Management, it will moved to Approved for payment Stage.

-     - Waiting for Customer Clerance, once clearance is completed by Customer then it will send for ARCO Clearance.

     - Customer Clearance is optional for employee, and it will process only who requested the Clearance for settlement in Case and task management.
 Otherwise this clearance stage will be skipped and moved to completed stage.